oimoralest/whale_and_jaguar/README.md

 ## Description

     This is a light app created with Django and React that uses the Text Analysis API to extract the Sentiment and the Entity from a text.

 ## Content

 - [backend app](./backend/app/): REST API created with Django.
 - [fronted app](./frontend/app/): Light REACT app to render the last analyzed texts with the API.
+- [How app works](./How%20app%20works.mp4): Video about how app looks and works

 ## Requirements